 - But you and your children can live in the home while a legally binding separation agreement or property division is being decided.
 Kid’s guide to separation and divorce.

 Axess Law lawyers explain exclusive possession so you know what to do if your spouse applies or you want to stay in the home with your children or by yourself.
 Our lawyers draft court applications for uncontested divorces, or for other claims, refer you to trusted legal partners.
 Represent yourself in Ontario family court.

 Living common law?
 That’s another matter.
 Unless you are on the property title or relied financially on a partner who died, you lose your rights to the family home when you leave.
 You can ask family court if you can live there without your spouse while you are separating, but it may not be granted.

 Our licensed family lawyers can give you independent legal advice if you’re uncertain about matrimonial home ownership rights.
 You may want confidential advice about options if your relationship breaks up or how to include your homes in a prenuptial agreement or marriage contract.

 We meet with you separately or together to discuss joint tenants vs tenants in common arrangements that determine how your assets are divided if you separate, divorce or die.
 Couples who have been married before can have tangled relationships with ex-spouses or adult children.
 It’s worth your time to plan who is on the property title or inherits assets.

-If your marriage dissolves, Axess Law licensed divorce lawyers (Toronto area and Ottawa) can apply for a simple, joint or uncontested divorce for just $699.99 plus court fees.
-Simple or joint divorces can be arranged quickly and for less than using traditional legal services when you agree ahead of time on property division of matrimonial homes.
+If your marriage dissolves, Axess Law licensed divorce lawyers (Toronto area and Ottawa) can apply for a simple or joint uncontested divorce.
+Simple or joint divorces can be arranged quickly, and for less than using traditional legal services when you agree ahead of time on property division of matrimonial homes.